Blockchain-Technology-Lab/consensus-decentralization/README.md

 - `coinbase_address_links` refers to pools with shared coinbase addresses (i.e., two blocks created by the pools with common coinbase addresses)
 - `<pool tag>` is the tag that a pool inserts in a block's coinbase parameter (to claim a block as being mined by the pool)

+#### Pool ownership

-Additionally, in the file `helpers/legal_links.json` add any possible legal links between pools and companies, based on off-chain information.
+The file `helpers/legal_links.json` defines legal links between pools and companies, based on off-chain information.

-### Data Mapping
+### Analyzer

+An analyzer gets the mapped data (see above `Mapping`) and outputs a number.
+Currently, the implemented analyzers can be found in the folder `metrics` and are:
+- Nakamoto coefficient
+- Gini coefficient
+- Entropy

+Each analyzer is implemented in a separate Python script.
+Each script defines a function named `compute_<metric name>`, which takes as input a dictionary of the form `{'<entity name>': <number of resources>}` and outputs the relevant metric.

+## Run

+First, store the parsed data and pool information files as described above.

+Run `python process.py <project_name> <timeframe>` to produce a csv of the mapped data.
+The script will also print the output of each implemented analyzer.

+To mass produce and analyze data for a ledger, run `python analyze.py <project name>`; if the argument `<project name>` is omitted, the script will analyze all available ledgers.

+## Development

+To add a new project, first create a folder in the `ledgers` directory named as the project (e.g., `bitcoin`, `ethereum`, etc).

+In the ledger project's directory, store a file named `data.json` that contains the parsed data (see above in `Parser`).

+In the directory `helpers/pool_information` store a file named `<project name>.json` that contains the relevant pool information (see above `Mapping/Pool information`).
-Create a mapping in the `mappings` folder, or reuse an existing one.

-The mapping should define a function `process` that takes as inputs:
+In the directory `mappings` create a mapping script, or reuse an existing one.
+The script should define a function `process` that takes as inputs:
 - the full path of the project's directory
 - the parsed data (structured as above)
 - a time period in the form `yyyy-mm-dd`, e.g., '2022' for the year 2022, '2022-11' for the month November 2022,  '2022-11-12' for the year 12 November 2022,

-The function returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of the form `Entity,Resources` of the distribution of resources to entities in the defined time period.
+and returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of mapped data (see above `Mapping`).

-### Data Analysis

-The folder `metrics` contains implementations of various metrics that can be applied on the mapped data.
-Currently, the implemented metrics are:
-- Nakamoto coefficient
-- Gini coefficient
-- Entropy
+In the script `process.py`, import the newly created `process` function and assign it to the project's name in the dictionary `mapping_dict`.

-To produce a metric for a csv of mapped data, run `python <metric name>.py <path to data file>.csv`.
+To analyze a csv of mapped data using an existing metric, run `python <metric_name>.py <path_to_mapped_data_file>.csv`.

+To add a new analyzer, create a relevant script in `analyzers` and import the analyzer function in the scripts `process.py` and `analyze.py`.

 ## Example data

 The queries for Bitcoin, Bitcoin Cash, Dogecoin, Litecoin, Zcash, Dash return data that should be parsed using the `bitcoin` parser in `parsers`.

 The query for Cardano returns data that should be parsed using the `cardano` parser in `parsers`.

-The rest return data that is already in the necessary parsed form.
+All other queries return data already in the necessary parsed form.

 ### Bitcoin